 One of the hardest things I’ve had to learn as a welder is to MIG weld large gaps.
 I’ve had to do this a lot over the years and learning the exact process can be tricky especially if you don’t know the exact process you should follow.

 How do you MIG weld large gaps?
 There are 2 basic methods to MIG welding large gaps, the first is to use filler metal to help cover the gap that is cut to size to fill the gap and help make the weld a smoother process.
-The second is to do a root pass to fill the bottom of the gap and using stringer beads to fill the gap.
+The second is to do a root pass to fill the bottom of the gap and use stringer beads to fill the gap.

 Overall I’ve used both of these methods depending on the situation and the type of metal I’m working with.
-In the rest of this a guide, I will share those processes and everything you should know about welding large gaps.
+In the rest of this guide, I will share those processes and everything you should know about welding large gaps.

 Why do you get large gaps?